The 2017 Highland Fling will once again offer riders four race distances:

 Outline Route Map – Some Fling

-The Full Fling follows a unique course taking riders out from Bundanoon along undulating farm tracks into Penrose State Forest through the famed Early Bike Wash.
-After winding through the pines of Penrose, you’ll descend to cross Paddy’s River and follow a mix of farm tracks and trails to Wingello to complete the Ground Effect Stage 1.
-From here, you head out on a loop through the beautiful forest and gully country of Wingello State Forest including the much loved Wingello singletrack.
-Returning to Wingello village, you’ll have completed the Shimano Stage 2.
-Leaving Wingello on a different route back into Penrose State Forest before tackling the loop of singletrack on Jumping Rock on your way back to Bundanoon to complete the GU Stage 3.
-All but 2km of the route is on dirt – singletrack, open paddock, rough tracks or dirt roads.
-The profile includes a total of some 2350m of enjoyable climbing … and given you finish back where you started, that means 2350m of sweet downhill!
+The Full Fling follows a unique course taking riders out from Bundanoon along undulating farm tracks into Penrose State Forest through the famed Free Bike Wash.
+After winding through the pines of Penrose, you’ll eventually wade across The Early Bath (yes we’re bringing this old icon out of retirement for the Final Fling!) and follow a mix of farm tracks and trails to Wingello to complete the Ground Effect Stage 1.
+From here, you head out on the Focus Stage 2, a loop through the beautiful forest and gully country of Wingello State Forest including the much loved Wingello singletrack to eventually return to Wingello village.
+In a twist for the Final Fling, you’re going to ride most of the singletrack in reverse!
+Leaving Wingello on a different route back into Penrose State Forest to then tackle the loop of singletrack on Jumping Rock on your way back to Bundanoon to complete the GU Stage 3.
+All but 4km of the route is on dirt – singletrack, open paddock, rough tracks or dirt roads.
+The profile includes a total of some 2400m of enjoyable climbing … and given you finish back where you started, that means 2400m of sweet downhill!
 The Full Fling has a test for you all!

 - Full Fling – 30% Singletrack, 54% Rough/4WD track, 14% Dirt Road, 2% Sealed Road